coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 - The quantities of pollutant gases (carbon monoxide, nitrogen oxides, hydrocarbons, and airborne particulate matter) produced in kg.
 These gases have a detrimental environmental and health impact in the environment they are emitted in.
 - The CO2-equivalent generated if each passenger had instead travelled in an average personal car as the sole occupant.
 This is intended as an estimate for the carbon cost of not running a given trip.

-A summary diagram showing the inputs into the model is shown below.
+A summary diagram showing the process of building our model for this study is below is shown below.
+The learnings from this exercise lead to the development of the data specification in **TODO ref section Data Specification**.

+**TODO Change this to Josh's complex diagram**
 <img src="./images/Data_Inputs.jpg" height="300"/>

-The outputs from the model are visualised in a tool called "BEVis" that was developed as an extension of the Wellington trial.
+The outputs from the model are visualised in a tool called "BEVis" that is a research tool was developed as an extension of the Wellington trial.
 These visualisations are displayed later in the report.

 The rest of this section will describe the implementation of this methodology that we developed and utilised over the course of this study.

-### Data Sources
+### Our Data Sources

-Most of the data used for this study was retrieved from the AT developer's portal API.
+Most of the data used for our study was retrieved from the AT developer's portal API.
 GTFS and real-time data was utilised to generate a complete dataset of scheduled and observed trips.
 The following schedule data was retrieved from several of the GTFS APIs:

 API Endpoint | Data Field | Data Type | Description
 --- | --- | --- | ---